Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Results

-\textit{Flexible base model training:} Re-FORC maintains complete independence from the base reasoning model's training procedure, enabling practitioners to optimize the underlying model using any algorithm suited to their application.
-This stands in contrast to methods such as L1 \cite{aggarwal2025l1} that require modifying input prompts during training, which can compromise the model's reasoning performance and accuracy.
-By operating solely at inference time, our approach traces the entire accuracy-compute trade-off curve while providing fine-grained cost control—all without altering the base model's training or architecture.
+\textit{Flexible base model training:} Re-FORC is fully independent of the base reasoning model's training procedure, in contrast to methods such as L1 \cite{aggarwal2025l1} or e1 \cite{kleinman2025learning} that modify model weights.
+Operating solely at inference time, it traces the accuracy-compute trade-off curve with fine-grained cost control without altering the base model's training or architecture.

-\textit{Difficulty-based allocation.} For each model, we order problems by empirical solve rate (higher = easier) and plot the cumulative share of thinking tokens as a function of cumulative problem difficulty.
-Across methods, compute generally shifts from easy to hard problems.
-The key effect appears at higher $\lambda$ (higher cost of time) and differs by model size: for the 1.7B model, high $\lambda$ rationally concentrates effort on easier instances and largely avoids the hardest tail; for larger models (4B, 8B), the same high $\lambda$ drives strong triage—very little compute on easy problems and substantially more on the hardest $\sim$20\%—yielding a markedly more convex allocation curve.
-(We define “easy’’ as solve rate $\geq$90\% and “hard’’ as $<$50\% for each model.)
+\textit{Difficulty-based allocation.} We further analyze how Re-FORC-stopping (Eq. \ref{eq:early-stopping-rule} and \cref{fig:early-stopping}) improves token efficiency.
+We order problems by solve rate and plot the cumulative percentage of tokens used versus the cumulative percentage of problems (\cref{fig:token-vs-difficulty}).
+At high $\lambda{=}4.0{\times}10^{-4}$, the token allocation curves differ compared to unconstrained generation.
+Across model sizes, there is a smaller proportion of tokens allocated to the most difficult problems.
+For the 8B model, the proportion of compute is also reduced on the easiest problems, whereas for the 1.7B model, the proportion increases.

 \textit{Forecast accuracy improves with reasoning progress:} Forecast quality improves as chain-of-thought tokens increase, with higher $\rho$ and lower MSE/MAE (see \cref{fig:1-cumulative-prediction-performance}).
-This effect is amplified in larger models, with the 8B model outperforming smaller variants across all prefixes.
-For this work, we only use the mean of the Beta distribution; however, incorporating the variance will improve forecaster calibration, and overall results, which we leave as potential future work.